Auto Loan Calculator

 Is this a car affordability calculator?

-No. This page estimates the financing side of a car purchase.
+No. This page estimates the financing side of a specific car purchase.
 It does not evaluate your income, budget, or how much car you can safely afford.
+Use the Car Affordability Calculator link after the results for that type of estimate.

 Is this a lease calculator?

 No. Lease payments use a different structure with concepts like residual value and money factor.
-This tool is for fixed-term vehicle loan estimates, not leases.
+This tool is for fixed-term vehicle loan estimates only.

 Is this a lender quote?

 No. This is a planning estimate only.
-Actual APR, dealer fees, taxes, lender fees, and loan terms may differ from a real offer.
+Actual APR, taxes, dealer fees, lender fees, and loan terms will differ from a real lender offer.

 Related Calculators